 “How many have you actually read?” he asked.
 My friend was pointing to the showcase full of books behind me in the picture on the phone.
 I guess, looking at that collection, he was wondering if they were there for show or if I had really read some?
-We were at my friend’s house having dinner with some light conversation.
-It’s one of those places where my guards are half-down.
+We had friend at our home having dinner with some light conversation.
+It’s one of those times when my guards are half-down.
 His question made me think, I paused, and then thoughts and events began popping in my mind.

 Have I actually read those?

 If I have read them, have I put those to use?